briandrum/codes.forchagrin.com/_chapters/chapter-371-pedestrians.md

-    If the offender commits the offense while distracted and the distracting activity is a contributing factor to the commission of the offense, the offender is subject to the additional fine established under Section 303.991 of the Traffic Code.\
+    If the offender commits the offense while distracted and the distracting activity is a contributing factor to the commission of the offense, the offender is subject to the additional fine established under [Section 303.991][] of the Traffic Code.\
     (ORC 4511.441)

 ## 371.08   Yielding to public safety vehicle

-1. _(a)_ Upon the immediate approach of a public safety vehicle as stated in Section 331.21, every pedestrian shall yield the right of way to the public safety vehicle.
+1. _(a)_ Upon the immediate approach of a public safety vehicle as stated in [Section 331.21][], every pedestrian shall yield the right of way to the public safety vehicle.

 2. _(b)_ This section shall not relieve the driver of a public safety vehicle from the duty to exercise due care to avoid colliding with any pedestrian.